-Many workbooks, workshops, and self-help systems have been designed to help people explore ways of overcoming abusive relationships.
-In the past twenty years, research studies have focused on the value of self-reflection and journaling (domestic violence worksheets) as a way of exploring personal characteristics, identifying ineffective behaviors, and examining thoughts and feelings that lead to these ineffective behaviors.
+Many workbooks, workshops, and self-help systems exist to help people explore ways of overcoming abusive relationships.
+In the past twenty years, research studies have focused on the value of self-reflection and journaling to explore personal characteristics, identify ineffective behaviors, and examine thoughts and feelings that lead to these counterproductive behaviors.
 The Domestic Violence Survival Workbook is unique in that it combines two powerful psychological tools designed to enhance domestic violence coping skills: self-assessment and journaling.

 Recently the problems of family violence and domestic abuse have been brought to the forefront of our consciousness.
+Part of the problem is that domestic violence encompasses many types of abuse, including physical, sexual, psychological, emotional or verbal, financial, or any combination.
 The reality is that domestic violence occurs in families of all races, cultures, and socio-economic levels.
 Recognizing early warning signs is critical in the reduction of domestic violence.
-Part of the problem is that domestic violence encompasses many different types of abuse including physical, sexual, psychological, emotional or verbal, financial, and/or any combination.

 The five sections of the workbook help participants learn skills for recognizing and effectively dealing with abusive relationships, utilizing domestic violence worksheets.

 Each of the five sections contains assessment instruments, activity handouts, domestic violence worksheets, reflective questions for journaling, and educational handouts.
 They also provide assessment instruments, activity handouts, reflective questions for journaling, and educational handouts.